Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Step 1: commercetools checkout validations

-[merchant server](#web-components-integration-guide) should execute the following validations:
+The merchant server should execute the following validations:

 1. On each checkout step [validate cart state](#validate-cart-state)
 1. Before starting a new payment process make sure there are no paid payments on the cart already: